Welcome Home (2018 film): Plot

 Cassie throws her phone at Bryan, it misses him and hits a mirror, revealing a hidden camera.
 They realize that Federico is watching them secretly and panic.
-Federico, watching, sees that they have realized and comes over.
+Federico, watching, sees that they have realised and comes over.
 They plead to be let go, but Federico attacks Bryan with a knife.
 They wrestle, and Cassie grabs a cane and hits Federico.
 Stunned, he falls and she keeps hitting him until he dies.
 Bryan stops her and says that she will go down for murder but he'll help her.
 A car pulls up and Bryan tells her to wipe up the blood and he'll hide the body.

 The visitor turns out to be Eduardo, the owner of the house that Bryan called earlier to complain about Federico.
 Bryan tells him that everything was all right now, and Eduardo asks to check the house.
 Eduardo goes to check and Bryan and Cassie panic, wondering what to do.
-They decide to sneak up on Eduardo and kill him too.

 Meanwhile, Eduardo goes to check the computers where the cameras were feeding from, revealing himself to be an accomplice of Federico's.
 He rewinds the tapes and sees Cassie killing Federico, and goes and asks her to confess.
 She denies it while Bryan sneaks up.
 Suddenly, Eduardo turns and aims a gun at Bryan, accusing them of murder.
 They deny it, and Cassie stabs Eduardo.
 He falls and Bryan takes the gun and shoots Eduardo.

 Bryan finds the computer room and sees the two have been recording lots of couples.
 Bryan burns the tapes outside, and he and Cassie bury the bodies.
-They destroy the cameras, but what they don't know is they didn't discover all the cameras.
-They promise each other never to tell a soul of what happened.
-Then they finally have sex.
-The film ends with people around the world seeing them burying the bodies and being horrified.
+They destroy the cameras, but don't realise they are also being filmed by an outside camera, hidden in the eye of a gnome.
+They promise each other never to tell a soul of what happened and finally have sex.
+The film ends with people around the world seeing the couple burying the bodies and being horrified.
+One couple switches to another streaming hidden camera revealing an online and worldwide culture of rental properties wired similarly to Federico's home.